Doctor of Philosophy in Oceans and Fisheries (Ph.D.)

 Requirements and preparation

-Readings: Before taking the comprehensive exam, it is recommended that students contact all members of their Committees at least three months in advance of the expected exam date for suggestions on readings and other preparation for the exam.
-Students are encouraged to develop a reading list and submit this to their Supervisory Committee for comments as part of their preparation for the comprehensive exam.
+Readings: It is recommended that students contact all members of their Supervisory Committee at least three months in advance of the expected exam date for suggestions on readings and other preparation material needed for the exam.
+Students are encouraged to develop a reading list and submit this to their Supervisory Committee for comments and suggestions as part of their preparation for the Comprehensive Exam.

-Proposal: Before taking the comprehensive exam, a student must submit to the Institute a written research proposal which has been approved by their supervisor and Supervisory Committee.
+Proposal: Before scheduling the Comprehensive Exam, a student must submit to the Graduate Program Officer a written research proposal, which has been approved by their Supervisory Committee.

 Examination Committee

-The Examination Committee will consist of all members of the Supervisory Committee (minimum of 4, maximum of five) plus the Chair.
+The Examination Committee will consist of 4-5 members of the Supervisory Committee.
 If a Supervisory Committee has more than five members, then the membership of the Examination Committee must be limited to five.
-If one member of the Supervisory Committee is not available because of leave, substitution may be made upon the advice of the Graduate Advisor or arrangements made for teleconferencing.
-Although the Supervisory Committee may include members who do not hold professional board appointment in the research stream, pass or fail decisions will be made by UBC research faculty members only.
+If less than four members of the Supervisory Committee are available because of leave, substitution may be made upon the advice of one of the Graduate Advisors or arrangements made for teleconferencing.
+Although the Examining Committee can include previously approved Supervisory Committee members who do not hold a professorial board appointment in the research stream (see above), pass or fail decisions will be made by UBC research faculty (i.e., G+PS) members only.
+The Chair must be an IOF faculty member.
+The Chair acts as a moderator, and does not participate in the questioning.

 Examination protocol

-Each member of the Examination Committee will then be given an opportunity to ask questions assessing the student’s general knowledge of the subject area.
-The Supervisor is the last one to ask questions, and the Chair does not pose questions.
+Each member of the Examination Committee will then be given a maximum of 15 minutes for questions assessing the student’s general knowledge of the subject area.
+The supervisor is the last one to ask questions, and the Chair does not pose questions.

-Each Committee member will be given the opportunity for a second round of questions.
+Then each Committee member will be given the opportunity for a second round of questions, not to exceed five minutes each.
 This second round is intended for clarification of issues previously raised and not for new lines of questioning except in unusual circumstances.

 Results of the examination